honey is…

 I strive for an anti-oppressive, anti-carceral, experience-affirming, and holistic approach to my work.

-I believe that you are the expert of your own life and your own healing/shifting process.
+I believe that you are the expert of your own life and your own change and acceptance work.
 And that my work lies in supporting you in that process by offering observations, questions, frameworks, and practical & emotional support.

 I studied mental health counseling at NYU and held a practicum and internship at Gay Men’s Health Crisis (GMHC).
 I began my post-grad work as a program specialist and clinician at KIP therapy for a year, and then finished my pre-licensure hours at FreshPathNY.